-Since you generally buy Long-Term Care Insurance once because premiums are based on your age at the time of application along with your health, family history in addition to the amount of benefits you wish to have in place.
+You generally buy Long-Term Care Insurance once because premiums are based on your age at the time of application along with your health, family history in addition to the total amount of benefits you wish to have in place.
 You want to make the best decision the first time.

 Most policies are considered “tax-qualified”.
-This means they must comply to Sections 7702B and 4980C of the Internal Revenue Code.
+This means they must comply with Sections 7702B and 4980C of the Internal Revenue Code.
 This provides important consumer protections and uniformity between plans.
 These include:

 1. The Code defines “Qualified Long-Term Care Services” as necessary diagnostic, preventive, therapeutic, curing, treating, mitigating and rehabilitative services and maintenance or personal care services which (A) are required by a “chronically ill individual” and (B) are provided pursuant to a plan of care prescribed by a “licensed health care practitioner”.